geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

     $ fastboot flashall

-On crespo, crespo4g, sapphire and dream (but not on passion), the commands above can be replaced with a single command
+On maguro, panda, crespo, crespo4g, sapphire and dream (but not on passion), the commands above can be replaced with a single command

     $ fastboot -w flashall

-### Nexus S and Nexus S 4G Bootloader and Cell Radio compatibility ###
+### Nexus S, Nexus S 4G and Galaxy Nexus Bootloader and Cell Radio compatibility ###

-On Nexus S and Nexus S 4G, each version of Android has only been thoroughly tested with on specific version of the underlying bootloader and cell radio software.
+On Nexus S, Nexus S 4G, and Galaxy Nexus, each version of Android has only been thoroughly tested with on specific version of the underlying bootloader and cell radio software.
 However, no compatibility issues are expected when running newer systems with older bootloaders and radio images according to the following tables.